apple/coremltools/docs-guides/source/opt-joint-compression.md

 ### Joint sparsity and quantization

 This means quantizing the non-zero values in the sparse weight tensor to INT8/UINT8 values.
-This could have benefit on inference speed, in addition to disk savings.
+This could improve inference speed, in addition to disk savings.

 ```python
 from coremltools.optimize.coreml import (